Fierceness

-Fierceness (foaled March 28, 2021) is a champion American Thoroughbred racehorse.
+Fierceness (foaled March 28, 2021) is a retired champion American Thoroughbred racehorse.
 In 2023 the two-year-old colt won the Grade 1 Breeders' Cup Juvenile at Santa Anita Park en route to being named champion juvenile of 2023.
 In 2024 he won the Grade I Florida Derby by a record 13 1/2 lengths and later that year also the Travers Stakes.

 Background

 Fierceness is a bay colt who was bred and owned by Mike Repole.
 He was bred in Kentucky.
 Fierceness is the lone runner and winner of three foals of racing age out of the winning Stay Thirsty mare Nonna Bella.
 The dam also has a yearling full brother to Fierceness and a Caravaggio filly born in 2023.
 Repole raced both Nonna Bella and Stay Thirsty and is a shareholder in Fierceness's sire City of Light, who stands next year at Lane's End Farm in Versailles, Kentucky for $35,000.

 Fierceness' full-brother 'Mentee' of Mike Repole's stable, in his June 15 debut in the seventh race of a five-furlong maiden special weight at Aqueduct Racetrack was ridden by John Velazquez and trained by Todd Pletcher.
 He bested Colloquial by a nose in the track-record time of 56.97 seconds, standing since 1963.

 Fierceness is trained by U.S. Racing Hall of Fame trainer Todd A. Pletcher.